chadnash/factorycontroller/README.md

 # factorycontroller
 An implementation of a factory controller. this is part of the application for a coles job

+this finds the best solutions in terms of time to run this agrees with the given answer on the example case wi=making 4 electric engins in total the timings might be diffent as I find other solutions this copes with orders
+* that must be completely fulfilled or canceled
+* that do and dont put there constucted items back into the inventory
+* that do and dont always make new items

 This is written in Python 3
 * python was the preferred choice of client
 * python allowed the eaiest packaging and running